Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

    Or, alternatively, moving the contents of ``~/.local/share/concordium`` to, e.g., ``/var/lib/concordium-mainnet`` and keeping the configuration files as they are.
-3. start the new node.
+3. Start the new node.

 Troubleshooting
 ===============